liquibase/liquibase-hanadb-backup/README.md

 liquibase-hanadb
 ================

-Liquibase extension for SAP Hana
+Liquibase extension for SAP's HANA Database

+To use the extension, simply add the liquibase-hana.jar to your classpath.